 - Gold or black Gotoh UPTL tuners with black knobs.

-- Ebony fretboard, classical guitar (flat) profile.
+- Ebony fretboard, traditional uke (and classical guitar) flat profile.

-- Butter-smooth fretwork, shell fret position markers.
+- Butter-smooth fretwork, fret position markers.

 - Bone saddle and nut, Worth strings.